Scottish hip-hop

-Scottish hip hop is the regional manifestation of the British hip hop culture in Scotland, comprising the five elements of MCing, DJing, beatboxing, graffiti and b-boying.
+Scottish hip-hop is the Scottish manifestation of British hip-hop culture in Scotland, comprising the five elements of MCing, DJing, beatboxing, graffiti and b-boying.

 History

-In the 1980s, elements of hip hop culture had spread to Scotland.
+In the 1980s, elements of hip-hop culture had spread to Scotland.
 Scottish actor and stand-up comedian Johnny Beattie claimed to be "Scotland's first rap star".
 His song "The Glasgow Rap" was released in 1983 and received some chart success at the time.

-In the late 1980s artists such as II Tone Committee, Bill Drummond, Krack Free Media, Dope Inc and into the early 1990s with Blacka'nized, NorthernXposure, Zulu Syndicate, Eastborn, Major Threat, All Time High and UTI (Under The Influence) laid the groundwork for a Scottish Hip Hop subculture, rapping consciously about their own lives and problems in their own voices rather than emulating American rappers of the time.
-The first Scottish Hip Hop on vinyl was The Frontal Attack, released by Dope Inc in 1991.
+In the late 1980s artists such as II Tone Committee, Bill Drummond, Krack Free Media, Dope Inc and into the early 1990s with Blacka'nized, NorthernXposure, Zulu Syndicate, Eastborn, Major Threat, All Time High and UTI (Under The Influence) laid the groundwork for a Scottish hip-hop subculture, rapping consciously about their own lives and problems in their own voices rather than emulating American rappers of the time.
+The first Scottish hip-hop on vinyl was The Frontal Attack, released by Dope Inc in 1991.
 In Glasgow, Steg G & the Freestyle Master were producing work that added a west coast twist to Scottish rap.

+During the early 2000s, Dundonian rap duo Silibil N' Brains became known for pretending to be from San Jacinto, California in order to obtain a record deal in London - this was leveraged by frequent performances in and around London, including a support slot for D12.
+The duo eventually split up in 2005 and returned to Scotland, however briefly reunited in 2013.

 In the early 2010s, a defined scene became more visible in the mainstream for various reasons.